undertheapi/genesis/README.md

 # Why do this?
 This is aimed at anyone who wants to add a taxonomy structure to a data science project.

+# How accurate is the taxonomy?
+This is a great question that many Botanists have been debating for generations.
+There is still a lot of debate about the family trees of the Plant Kingdom (pun intended) so it is very challenging to create a taxonomy of high accuracy.

+So, instead I have gone only by what is so far whatis ciurrently known.
+I have a text file called "sources.txt" that I have used to try to create this.
+There are also attributes within the data structures or comments that reflect any debates or inaccuracies within the plant families.